The Sierra Nevada is part of the American Cordillera and is located in California and Nevada in the United States of America.

 The Sierra Nevada Mountains can be separated into several different biotic zones.
 These zones support different species that can thrive in the type of climate occurring in each zone.

-Plants that grow at higher elevations in the mountains have had to adapt to the cold temperatures and snowfall, while the species on the eastern slopes of the Sierra Nevada have had to adapt to falling in the rain shadow of the mountain, which results in a warmer and drier climate.
+Plants that grow at higher elevations in the mountains have had to adapt to the cold temperatures and snowfall, while the species on the eastern slopes of the Sierra Nevada have had to adapt to falling in the rain shadow of the mountain.
+Thereby resulting in a warmer and drier climate.

 While the wildlife populations in the Sierra Nevada Mountains have declined over the years, partly due to human presence, the range still supports a diverse array of animals, birds and fish.
 Mule deer, mountain sheep, badger, striped-skunk, flying squirrel and golden beaver can all be found in various sections of the mountains.
 Predators in the Sierra Nevada include black and grizzly bear, bobcat and mountain lion.